Krynica-Zdrój: History and economy

-Krynica was first recorded in official documents in 1547 and became a town in 1889.
+Krynica was first recorded in official documents in 1547 and was granted town rights in 1889.
+In the 17th century, mineral waters were discovered in the area.
+In 1856, the town began rapidly developing into a health resort largely thanks to the activities of Józef Dietl, a Jagiellonian University professor considered the "father of Polish balneology".

+By the end of the 19th century, the town had acquired a considerable reputation for its picturesque location and its health resort facilities.
+It was frequented by Polish elites and intellectuals.
+Among notable visitors were Jan Matejko, Artur Grottger, Henryk Sienkiewicz and Józef Ignacy Kraszewski.
+In the interbellum period the town attracted such individuals as Ludwik Solski, Helena Modjeska, Władysław Reymont, Julian Tuwim, K.I.
+Gałczyński and Jan Kiepura.

+Krynica's development was also boosted by the construction of a railway line to Muszyna in 1876, which was further expanded to Krynica-Zdrój in 1911.
+After World War I, many of the town's buildings were renovated and new spa facilities were built including Nowe Łazienki Mineralne, the Lwigród Guesthouse, and the New Spa House.
+A popular funicular railway was also constructed to Mount Parkowa.

 Due to its convenient location, infrastructure and rail connections with major cities in Europe, Krynica-Zdrój (Zdrój means mineral spring in Polish) was the location of winter sports tournaments during the interwar period, including the 1931 World Ice Hockey Championships and the 1935 FIL European Luge Championships.
 In the post-war period, the town has hosted the 1958 and 1962 FIL World Luge Championships, the 2004 Euro Ice Hockey Challenge, and the 2018 and 2020 Winter World Polonia Games.

-A gondola lift built in 1997 on the Jaworzyna Krynicka mountain overlooking Krynica, and subsequent investment in modern skiing facilities (apart from the former track of bobsleigh) made Krynica one of the most important ski resorts in Poland.
-Nearby Beskid Sądecki mountains are also a perfect setting for recreational cross-country skiing in winter and mountain-biking in summer.
+A gondola lift built in 1997 on Mount Jaworzyna Krynicka overlooking Krynica, and subsequent investment in modern skiing facilities (apart from the former track of bobsleigh) made Krynica one of the most important ski resorts in Poland.
+Nearby Beskid Sądecki mountains are also a perfect setting for recreational cross-country skiing in winter and hiking as well as mountain-biking in summer.

 The winter sport of bandy returned to Poland in the 2010s, after many decades.
 When the country made their first international appearance in 2006 at the World Championships for boys U15 in Edsbyn, Krynica-Zdrój contributed with most players.

-Krynica was home to Nikifor (birth name Epifaniusz Drowniak), a famous naïve painter in communist Poland.